 Myth #4: If you follow your calorie count, you’ll get the nutrients you need.

 The truth: Let’s go back to the potato chips and carrots example.
-While 100 calories’ worth of chips and carrots share the same caloric number, they don’t share the same nutrients.
+While 100 calories’ worth of chips and carrots share the same calorie count, they don’t share the same nutrients.
 Chips contain empty calories, which are calories that contain little to no nutrients.
-A 100-calorie serving of raw carrots offers high amounts of calcium and vitamin A, nutrients that may help promote bone and eye health.7,8 In comparison, the same size serving of salted potato chips only offers 4 mg calcium and no vitamin A — missing healthful vitamins and minerals that could help you feel your best.9 What’s more, the potato chips won’t leave you feeling as satiated, since 100 calories of chips is a much smaller quantity of food compared to 100 calories worth of carrots.
+A 100-calorie serving of raw carrots offers high amounts of calcium and vitamin A, nutrients that may help promote bone and eye health.7,8 In comparison, the same size serving of salted potato chips only offers 4 mg calcium and no vitamin A — missing healthful vitamins and minerals that could help you feel your best.9 What’s more, the potato chips won’t leave you feeling as satisfied, since 100 calories of chips is a much smaller quantity of food compared to 100 calories worth of carrots.

 Myth #5: Fruit is healthy, so I can eat an unlimited amount.

 The truth: All foods can contribute to weight gain (even “free” foods), especially in large amounts.
 Take fresh fruit, for example.
-Some calorie-focused weight loss programs propose that you can eat as much fruit as you want and still lose weight.
+Some low-calorie diets propose that you can eat as much fruit as you want and still lose weight.
 And while fruit is a great source of dietary fiber and nutrients, the amount of sugar it contains is best consumed in moderation if you are aiming for weight loss.
-Rodriquez suggests aiming for two servings a day.
+Rodriquez suggests aiming for two servings of fruit a day.

 The sugar in fruit comes from fructose (which is different from glucose, or blood sugar), and is processed by the liver.
 When your liver has enough energy, it’s more likely to turn this excess fructose into fat to save it for later.10 To reduce the amount of fructose you eat, try including more non-starchy vegetables, which are lower in calories and sugar.